South American

 Inoculations

-You are advised to check with your local Medical Practitioner some weeks before you travel to establish what inoculations are required for your journey.
+You are advised to check with your local medical practitioner a few weeks before you travel to establish what inoculations are required for your journey.
 At present there are no compulsory requirements to gain entry into Ecuador, however a Yellow Fever inoculation may be advised when visiting certain regions of the Amazon basin.

 L